Skip to content

 2.1.2 Manual Download of Resource Files

-1 Sidecar Binary Program dataflux-func-sidecar.tar.gz Download Download
+1 Sidecar binary dataflux-func-sidecar.tar.gz Download Download

-2 Sidecar Service Config dataflux-func-sidecar.service Download Download
+2 Sidecar service config dataflux-func-sidecar.service Download Download

-3 Sidecar Installation Script run-sidecar.sh Download Download
+3 Sidecar installation script run-sidecar.sh Download Download

-4 Version Information version Download Download
+4 Version info version Download Download

-If there is an update, [re-download all files].
+If there is an update, 【re-download all files】.
 Do not guess which files have changed and which have not.

 When manually downloading, if using a browser, be careful not to download cached old content!!